reachweb/livewirefilters-docs/advanced/url-query-string.md

 - **Query scopes require special handling.** You'll need to include `query_scope:` before the parameter's value.
 For example: `'categories' => 'query_scope:multiselect:car_categories'`.
 - **Unset filter parameters are ignored.** Your filters will still work, but any parameter not defined in the configuration won't be parsed on page load or generated during user interaction.

-All the demos on this site use the custom URL query string, so feel free to explore them to get a better understanding of how this feature works.
+The [demo site](https://demo.livewirefilters.com) uses the custom URL query string, so feel free to explore them to get a better understanding of how this feature works.